De Ligt's last-gasp equaliser snatches dramatic draw for Man United at Spurs

 The game seemed to be drifting away from Spurs when three substitutes combined as Odobert found Destiny Udogie, whose cross was trapped by Tel and smashed off de Ligt's shin and in.

-Micky van de Ven made a crucial tackle to stop Benjamin Sesko restoring United's lead before Richarlison seemingly gave Spurs an unlikely winner.
+Micky van de Ven made a crucial tackle to stop Benjamin Sesko restoring United's lead, an incident that seemed to hurt the striker, before Richarlison seemingly gave Spurs an unlikely winner.

 De Ligt rose highest at the far post, however, in the last of six minutes of added time as both teams spurned the chance to move into provisional second place.